-- Provisional students may defer the start of their program through the SCS Office of Admissions but are not permitted to take a Personal Leave of Absence after courses are on their transcript. - Graduate provisional students are limited to 2 courses/6-credit hours (part-time status), and must earn grades of B or better in both courses before being considered for full admission to a graduate degree program.
+- Provisional students may defer the start of their program through the SCS Office of Admissions but are not permitted to take a Personal Leave of Absence after courses are on their transcript. - Graduate provisional students are limited to 2 courses/6-credit hours (part-time status), and must earn grades of "B" (3.00) or better in both courses before being considered for full admission to a graduate degree program.
 Graduate provisional students may not register for more than 2 courses/6 credits.

-- Undergraduate provisional students are limited to 2 courses/6-credit hours (part-time status), and must earn grades of C or better in both courses before being considered for full admission to the undergraduate degree program.
-Undergraduate provisional students may not register for more than 2 courses/6-credits. - Provisional students are limited to 3 consecutive semesters to complete these two courses (e.g. spring/summer/fall; summer/fall/spring; fall/spring/summer). - Earning one grade of B- or below for graduate students or C- or below for undergraduate students while in provisional status, including grades of U, will result in academic termination. - Provisional students who earn unsatisfactory grades or do not meet grade requirements in 3 consecutive semesters will be academically termination.
+- Undergraduate provisional students are limited to 2 courses/8-credit hours (part-time status), and must earn grades of "C" (2.00) or better in both courses before being considered for full admission to the undergraduate degree program.
+Undergraduate provisional students may not register for more than 2 courses/8 credits. - Provisional students are limited to 3 consecutive semesters to complete these two courses (for example, spring, summer, and fall). - Earning one grade of "B-" (2.67) or below for graduate students or "C-" (1.67) or below for undergraduate students while in provisional status, including a "U" grade, will result in academic termination. - Provisional students who earn unsatisfactory grades or do not meet grade requirements in 3 consecutive semesters will be academically termination.
 Termination is final; provisional students may not submit an appeal to return from an academic termination

 Provisional students are responsible for understanding the conditions of their enrollment and confirming their non-degree status on the admissions letter, in MyAccess, and on their transcript.
 The review of eligibility to transition to degree-seeking status will commence after the deadline for final grades per the full semester academic calendar and all grades have been posted and will conclude by the end of the add/drop period in the following semester.
-Students with any outstanding grades (I/N/NR/IP) on their transcript on the last day of add/drop for the full semester will not be evaluated for degree-seeking status.
-In such cases, students will be evaluated for degree-seeking status at the conclusion of the semester in which the final letter grade(s) are posted to the transcript.
 If approved, the change to degree-seeking will be communicated to the student's Georgetown email account, posted on the transcript, and reflected in MyAccess.